 Set Up a Team for the Project

 Several positions must be covered in making successful NFT projects.
-You will need an Artist, a Software Engineer (maybe more), a Community Manager, and, at least, one Moderator.
+You will need an Artist, a Software Engineer (maybe more than one), a Community Manager, and at least one Moderator.
 If you can take any of these roles, that’s great.
 But remember that this is your project, and your leadership will be crucial.
 Your intentions should be even more clear with your team.

-The Artist will portray your art into an NFT.
+It will portray your art in an NFT.
 They will have to make a wide variety of art to keep the “uniqueness” of every NFT.
-So, as it can be very tedious to create, some NFTs projects, mostly based on images, work with a randomly generated system.
+As it can be very tedious to create, some NFTs projects, mostly based on images, work with a randomly generated system.

-You will see that lots of NFT projects use this method as it saves a lot of time on creating thousands of unique images for your NFT collection.
+Many NFT projects use this method as it saves a lot of time in creating thousands of unique images for your NFT collection.
 Then, the Artist should only create different layers and let the randomness do its magic.

-The Software Engineer/s is another cornerstone of your NFT project.
+It is another cornerstone of your NFT project.
 You need people who understand how to develop smart contracts and coding.
 You also need a website or blog to host all the information about your project.
-This is where you will write down your story, team members, vision on future plans, roadmap, and allow people to mint your NFT.
+This is where you will write down your story, team members, vision on future plans, and roadmap, and allow people to mint your NFT.

 Most NFT projects have a Discord community.
-Not creating one will already put your project on “check” and could be marked as a scam.
-You need where to gather all of your backers, and Discord is a common place for any NFT community.
+Not creating one will put your project on “check” and could be marked as a scam.
+You need to gather all of your backers, and Discord is commonplace for any NFT community.
 You will need someone that keeps the communication between you and your community and keep everything under control.

 Last but not least, we have the Community Manager.
 As it implies, it should be someone who specializes in Social Media.
 This one will be your voice and marketing.
-It would help to create social media campaigns, publish all of your content and keep in communication with people outside of your close community members.
+It would help to create social media campaigns, publish all of your content, and communicate with people outside of your close community members.

-Any social media site is valid, but the most welcoming for NFTs is Twitter.
+Any social media site is valid, but Twitter is the most welcoming for NFTs.
 It’s a popular space for Web3 enthusiasts, and project owners use it as an educational and marketing tool.
-Hosting Twitter spaces with influencers can help to bring more eyes to what are you creating.
+Hosting Twitter spaces with influencers can bring more eyes to your creation.

 Design a Realistic Long-Term Roadmap